DRS-DevTeam-Batch1/drs-app/Implementation_Plan.md

 # 🧠 Decision Making Module – DRS System

-📌 Overview
-The Decision Making Module is the brain of the ThirdEye DRS pipeline.
-It consolidates data from multiple sources—Trajectory Analysis, Bat's Edge Detection, and Ball & Object Tracking—to logically determine match outcomes like:
+The Decision Making Module serves as the core logic engine of the ThirdEye DRS pipeline.
+It integrates data from multiple upstream modules—Trajectory Analysis, Bat Edge Detection, and Ball & Object Tracking—to logically determine match outcomes such as:

 Out